 Singh was charged with aggravated vehicular assault and leaving the scene.
 He is scheduled to appear in court at 9 a.m.
 Wednesday.

-to help cover the cost of Dameon's funeral.
+A relative created a GoFundMe campaign to help cover the cost of Dameon's funeral.